neducation/learning/sand-tetris/README.md

 # Sand Tetris

-A mobile-friendly iOS sand tetris game with realistic gravity effects and tetris-like gameplay.
+A mobile-friendly iOS sand tetris game with realistic gravity effects, tiny animated sand particles, and advanced line-clearing mechanics.

 ## Features

+- **20x More Blocks**: Ultra-fine grid with 72x144 cells for detailed sand simulation
-- **Realistic Sand Physics**: Sand blocks fall naturally with gravity after placement
+- **Animated Sand Physics**: Individual sand particles fall with realistic gravity and acceleration
+- **Advanced Line Clearing**: Same-colored particles must form a connected line from wall to wall
+- **Smooth 60fps Animation**: Fluid particle movement and falling animations
 - **iOS Mobile Optimized**: Touch controls, responsive design, and iOS-specific optimizations
-- **Tetris Mechanics**: Classic tetris pieces with line clearing when sand fills wall to wall
-- **Smooth Animations**: 60fps gameplay with smooth sand movement
-- **Touch Controls**: Swipe gestures and button controls optimized for mobile play
 - **Progressive Difficulty**: Speed increases as you clear more lines

 ## How to Play